landonbass/winky/readme.md

 # Winky

 This is a simple application that runs in the terminal and integrates with the Wink API

+**note: this is not meant to replace the wink app, home assistant, or openhab.
+I wanted to learn typescript and play with the wink api.**

 ## To use:
 - Install node (version that can run es6)